Laz-Lopez/Individual_Project_Airbnb/README.md

 ***

 ## <a name="conclusion"></a>Conclusion:
-Sqft plays a factor in value,
-Number of Bathroom plays a factor in Value,
-Number of Bedrooms plays a factor in Value,
+While location City of the property does impact price it really is a variable that had to be dropped in order to make a better model.

+Bedroom count is related to the price of a Airbnb but there are other factors that were not included in this analysis such as location, time of year, and quality of bedroom.
+That is because there was not time of year data present with prices and the this created numerous outliers one example is a room in Brasil was going for $625,615.

+So there was likely a currency issue along a timing issue with this one bedroom shared which was listed for over $600k.

+Number of Ammenities is related to the price of an Airbnb but there is no real quality control over this feature, so a lister could list everything in their Airbnb and make the total number of their Airbnb skew the data.

+Takeaway:
+More rooms and More listed Ammenities does allow for increased price of Airbnb, if listing an Airbnb it would be more profitable to have a lot of rooms and a list everything in the property.

+Recommendation:
+Get more information such as time of year data, quality, property tax value, and possibly begin to jump in to looking at rating and how ratings correlates to all the factors give.

+Next steps are to refine functions clean up notebook and then run test on other features.

 ---
 ### Steps to Reproduce
 Your readme should include useful and adequate instructions for reproducing your analysis and final report.

-For example:

-1)You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the titanic_db.passengers table.
-Store that env file locally in the repository.
+1)You will need download the Listing.csv from https://www.kaggle.com/datasets/mysarahmadbhat/airbnb-listings-reviews

-2)clone my repo (including the wrangle.py, explore.py, and model.py) (confirm .gitignore is hiding your env.py file)
+2)clone my repo (including the wrangler.py) (confirm .gitignore is hiding your env.py file)

 3)libraries used are pandas, matplotlib, seaborn, numpy, sklearn,scipy, math.

-4)you should be able to run churn_report.
+4)you should be able to create the same results.

 [[Back to top](#top)]